-6.6 Chair and Deputy Chair of the Council of Presidents

-Election of the Chair and Deputy Chair of the Council of Presidents pursuant to Article 70 of the Constitution shall be conducted in accordance with the procedures from time to time adopted (in their absolute discretion) by the Council of Presidents.
+- 6.6 Chair and Deputy Chair of the Council of Presidents and the Deputy Chair and the Appointor of the Appointments Council - (a) Election of the Chair and Deputy Chair of the Council of Presidents pursuant to Article 70 of the Constitution shall be conducted in accordance with the procedures from time to time adopted (in their absolute discretion) by the Council of Presidents. - (b) Election of the Deputy Chair and the Appointor of the Appointments Council pursuant to Articles 62 (j) and 63 (f) respectively of the Constitution shall be conducted in accordance with the procedures from time to time adopted (in their absolute discretion) by the Appointments Council.